A SOPHOMORE’S SERVICE LEADS TO PAPAL VISIT IN D.C.

 During Damaskinos time there, the Soul Kitchen was given a group of tickets to see Pope Francis in Washington, D.C.
 Damaskinos was given two of the tickets to see His Holiness as he addressed Congress at the Capitol building.

 This historic event marked the first time a member of the papacy has ever addressed Congress.
-It was certainly good news to know an Academy man was present to experience it.
+It was certainly good post to know an Academy man was present to experience it.